 Yes, I have been gone for awhile.
 Yes, I have missed you.
 (Have you missed me?)
 Yes, I am back.
-Yes, this sandwich was very yummy!
+Yes, this grilled cheese was very yummy!
 I would go into where I have been (Jewish holidays, birthdays, etc.), but I don’t want to bore you.
-Plus, I don’t think anyone came here to read about my life story, you just want to know about this great grilled cheese sandwich.
+Plus, I don’t think anyone came here to read about my life story, you just want to know about this great grilled cheese, featuring “kicked up” Goat Cheese.
 Right?
 Right.

 - “Kicked Up” Goat Cheese